 Another t-shirt is printed with the full unedited logo of Vancouver’s Antisocial Skateboard Shop.
 The same ‘classic cloud’ t-shirt is sold by the canadian brand on their bigcartel, and its on the pictures of their shop and other products.
 Aparently Plivertees thought that people in Costa Rica wouldn’t stumble upon these things on the internet.

-I also found an illustration of Bert tattooing Ernie which was originally made for a Sesame Street theamed gallery, I don’t know the name of the artist but here is the piece.
+Another image found mysterious is an illustration of Bert tattooing Ernie which was originally made for a Sesame Street theamed gallery, I don’t know the name of the artist but here is the piece (It could have been purchased for commercial purposes but it’s hard to tell because of other cases).

 The last case I’m exposing on this blog is one about a design that its very familiar with the style of known illustrator Jeremyville.
 Anyone who has seen his work can relate it to the t-shirt which not only uses the same imaginery (with the line value all wrong) but also its drawing style and themes.
 I don’t know what you think but for me it’s pretty obvious.

 You can check out Plivertees facebook page for more images.
-All the t-shirts are for sale in Costa Rica and all the credits and money goes to the brand.
+All the t-shirts are for sale in Costa Rica and you can get them online also from their website.